In accordance with applicable Data Protection Legislation by means of this Privacy Policy, the data subject is informed of the following:

 The Data Controller will respond to the right exercised within the legally stipulated period.

-Finally, the user may, in addition, file a complaint with the competent Control Authority if he/she considers that the Controller has infringed the rights recognised by the applicable data protection regulations.
+Finally, the data subject may, in addition, file a complaint with the competent Control Authority if he/she considers that the Controller has infringed the rights recognised by the applicable data protection regulations.